risc0/risc0/README.md

 We recommend using [Bazelisk](https://github.com/bazelbuild/bazelisk) to make bazel version management seamless.

-In order to build Risc0 executables you'll need a RISC-V toolchain.
+In order to build RISC Zero executables you'll need a RISC-V toolchain.
 Bazel will automatically fetch and manage the toolchain for the following platforms:

 * Linux - Ubuntu 18+ (x86_64)